Frequently Asked Questions

 What is the age limit for entrants?

-You must be at least 18 years old on Sunday 17 September 2017 to take part.
+You must be at least 18 years old on the event day to take part.

 Your age group is based upon the date of birth that you entered.
 Note that your age group is determined by your age at 31 December of the race year and not your age on race day (in accordance with BTF rules).